Frequently Asked Questions

 There’s no sales tax on any equipment or labor for solar electric systems 10 kW or smaller.

 The state sweetened the pot even further by offering additional incentives for installing solar equipment made in Washington.
-Currently, Silicon Energy (Marysville) and iTek Energy (Bellingham) are hard at work making solar panels and inverters so you can take advantage of these higher incentives.
-When you buy locally made equipment, the base rate jumps from $0.15 to $0.54 per kWh, speeding up payback and helping to make solar a no-brainer.
+Currently, Blue Frog Solar (Poulsbo) and itek Energy (Bellingham) are hard at work making inverters and solar panels so you can take advantage of these higher incentives.
+When you buy locally-made equipment, the base rate jumps from $0.15 to $0.54 per kWh, speeding up payback and helping to make solar a no-brainer.

 Depends on the technology and the climate the system is placed in.
-Thanks to our mild weather, we should see extended lifedivs on our systems.
+Thanks to our mild weather, we should see extended lifetimes on our systems.
 A&R Solar also takes care to use best practices developed in our climate.
-That means you’re getting a system designed for you, not by someone in another state that doesn’t understand our local micro-climates.
+That means you’re getting a system designed for you.

 Generally, solar electric panels will produce power for 30-50 years.
 Manufacturers usually warranty the power output for 25 years, but most people agree they’ll continue producing well beyond that.

 In most cases, the balance of system (BOS) components will need to be replaced at some point.
-This includes parts like pumps, automatic valves, inverters and sometimes storage tanks.
+This includes parts like inverters.

-Personally, A&R Solar offers an industry-leading 10-year craftsmanship warranty on all our solar installations.
+A&R Solar offers an industry-leading 10-year craftsmanship warranty on all our residential solar installations.

 Yes it does.
 Several studies have shown that homes with solar sell faster and for more money than comparable homes without.

-A recent study out of California concluded that the premium for which solar homes sell is about the same as what the homeowner paid for the system in the first place.
-In the mean time, you’re saving money on your bill every month.
+A study out of California concluded that the premium for which solar homes sell is about the same as what the homeowner paid for the system in the first place.
+In the meantime, you’re saving money on your bill every month.